FStarLang/FStar/doc/book/part2/part2.rst

       programming language, a relation describing its type system, and another relation describing its operational semantics.

+    + We also show how to use :ref:`higher-order abstract syntax
+      <Part2_phoas>` to represent well-typed lambda terms, a concise
+      style that illustrates how to use inductive types that store functions.

-    + We develop a :ref:`shallow embedding of an imperative programming language with structured concurrency <Part2_par>`, representing computations as infinitely branching inductively defined trees.
-The example showcases the use of inductive types at higher order.
+    + Finally, we look at a :ref:`shallow embedding of an imperative programming language with structured concurrency <Part2_par>`, representing computations as infinitely branching inductively defined trees.
+The example introduces modeling computational effects as monads and and showcases the use of inductive types at higher order.

 This section is somewhat more advanced than the first.
 It also